Analyzing the Price-to-Earnings Ratio of Crown ElectroKinetics Corp. (CRKN)

 CRKN) stock’s latest price update

 Crown ElectroKinetics Corp.
-(NASDAQ: CRKN)’s stock price has decreased by -8.73 compared to its previous closing price of 0.13.
-Nevertheless, the company has seen a loss of -31.83% in its stock price over the last five trading days.
+(NASDAQ: CRKN)’s stock price has gone decline by -3.85 in comparison to its previous close of 0.12, however, the company has experienced a 6.48% increase in its stock price over the last five trading days.

 Click Here to Download the FREE Report.